-Letters and commentary to the Gabber for the week on January 7.
+Letters and commentary to the Gabber Newspaper for the week of July 22.

 After a month break, Gulfport Council tackled marina development, the ongoing noise ordinance debate, water rates, fireworks and how to spend $5 million at the July 20 meeting.

 This year, Gulfport’s annual Gecko World festivities will be complemented by a grassroots art “hide and seek” event organized by hometown artists.

 Part 4 of the Gabber’s series on Pinellas County Schools’ integration takes a closer look at local desegregation and the origins of St. Petersburg College.

 A crash blocked Gulfport Boulevard for hours on Friday, July 16 as first responders detours traffic; no major injuries were reported at the time of the accident.

 Got questions about Florida?
 “Naturally Florida” is all about the Sunshine State’s natural wonders, with two enthusiastic hosts eager to tell us about it.